agentsoz/evac-eval/scripts/README.md

 Example Phoenix fire shapefiles for the regions are available in the `ees-data` repository:
 * Mount Alexander Shire: https://github.com/agentsoz/ees-data/tree/master/mount-alexander-shire/phoenix-shapefiles/20181109
 * Surf Coast Shire: https://github.com/agentsoz/ees-data/tree/master/surf-coast-shire/phoenix

+**TODO**: The produced GeoJSON files then need be be converted to GeoTIFF format as required by GSSEM.

+## How to convert ABS 2016 Synthetic Population CSV to GeoTiff

+The full synthetic population for Greater Melbourne for the 2016 census is available here: https://github.com/agentsoz/synthetic-population/tree/master/data.

+The household files for a given region can be converted to the GeoTIFF format required by GSSEM using the script here: https://bitbucket.csiro.au/users/for321/repos/emv2/browse/data-munging/synthetic-population-csv-to-vector.R

+**TODO**: The script should be copied here and adjusted as needed.